GoogleChromeLabs/quicklink/README.md

 ### Session Stitching

-Cross-origin prefetching (e.g a.com/foo.html prefetches b.com/bar.html) has a number of limitations.
-One such limitation is with session-stitching. b.com may expect a.com's navigation requests to include session information (e.g a temporary ID - e.g b.com/bar.html?hash=<>&timestamp=<>), where this information is used to customize the experience or log information to analytics.
+Cross-origin prefetching (e.g `a.com/foo.html` prefetches `b.com/bar.html`) has a number of limitations.
+One such limitation is with session-stitching. `b.com may` expect `a.com`'s navigation requests to include session information (e.g a temporary ID - e.g `b.com/bar.html?hash=<>&timestamp=<>`), where this information is used to customize the experience or log information to analytics.
 If session-stitching requires a timestamp in the URL, what is prefetched and stored in the HTTP cache may not be the same as the one the user ultimately navigates to.
 This introduces a challenge as it can result in double prefetches.

-To workaround this problem, you can consider passing along session information via the [ping attribute](https://caniuse.com/#feat=ping) (separately) so the origin can stitch a session together asynchronously.
+To workaround this problem, you can consider passing along session information via the [ping attribute](https://caniuse.com/ping) (separately) so the origin can stitch a session together asynchronously.

 ### Ad-related considerations